-To be compliant with applicable law, IDEA will convene a representative District Wellness Council (DWC) that meets at least four times per year to establish goals for and oversee school health and safety policies and programs - including the development, implementation and periodic review and update of this wellness plan.
+To be compliant with the USDA final rule and other applicable law, IDEA will convene a representative District Wellness Council (DWC) that meets at least four times per year to establish goals for and oversee school health and safety policies and programs, including the development, implementation and periodic review and update of this Local Wellness Policy (LWP).
 IDEA has chosen to utilize the National Healthy Kids Here Committee as the local school health advisory council (SHAC) and DWC to review and consider evidence-based strategies and techniques in order to develop and implement nutrition guidelines and wellness goals as required by federal law.